 Adam is a mixed ethnic group.
-At a height of 6 feet, Curry stands for 5 inches (1.96 m) and a weighted average of 75 kg.
+At a height of 6 feet, Curry stands 5 inches (1.96 m) and has a weighted average of 75 kg.

 Adam Curry was married to Patricia Play, a Dutch television, and radio personality.
 In 1989, the couple married.
 They spent a long time together and divorced in 2009.
 The couple has a daughter from their marriage, Christina.

-He married again Micky Hoogendijk, a Netherlands actress, presenter, model, and professional photographer, after the divorce with Patricia.
+He married again Micky Hoogendijk, a Netherlands actress, presenter, model, and professional photographer, after his divorce from Patricia.
 In July 2012, the couple married.
 On 29 January 2015, Adam announced that he and Hoogendijk had separated in the No Agenda Show.

 After his Business in the USA has Ended